clutch371x3/clutch371x3.github.io/README.md

 3. Scroll through the list of Active Trials on the dashboard.
 4. Locate the specific experimental browser API you need to test (for example, the feature from your initial string was `InlineContentScripts`).
 5. Click the Register button next to that feature.
-6. Fill out the registration details.
+6. Fill out the registration details. <br>
    a.
 Web Origin: Enter your full website URL, including the protocol (e.g., https://yourdomain.com or https://github.io).
 It must use HTTPS. <br>
    b.
 Subdomain Match (Optional): Check this box if you need the feature to work on varying subdomains (e.g., ://yourdomain.com).
 NOTE: If you are using a free domain like github.io or pages.dev, leave this box unchecked or Google will reject it. <br>
    c.
 Third-Party (Optional): Only check this if your script is being injected into other people's websites.
 For your own site, leave it blank.